Max-laws of large numbers for weakly dependent high dimensional arrays with applications: Conclusion

 \section{Conclusion}

-We present weak and strong laws of large numbers for the maximum sample average $\max_{1\leq i\leq k_{n}}|1/n\sum_{t=1}^{n}x_{i,n,t}|$ of a high dimensional array $\{x_{i,n,t}$ $:$ $1$ $\leq $ $i$ $\leq $ $ k_{n}\}_{t=1}^{n}$.
+We present weak laws of large numbers for the maximum sample average $\max_{1\leq i\leq k_{n}}|1/n\sum_{t=1}^{n}x_{i,n,t}|$ of a high dimensional array $\{x_{i,n,t}$ $:$ $1$ $\leq $ $i$ $\leq $ $ k_{n}\}_{t=1}^{n}$.
 We work under updated $\tau $-mixing and physical dependence properties, while deriving new relational results.
 Certain max-LLN's reveal a memory and dimension growth trade-off, depending on nuances of the underlying dependence property.
 We work with and without cross-coordinate dependence restrictions, where generally cross-coordinate dependence can be wielded to achieve an improvement on $k_{n}$.
-The results are applied to three settings: a max-correlation white noise test; correlation screening under dependence and $k_{n}/n$ $\rightarrow $ $\infty $ ; and a high dimensional regression parameter test under dependence.
+The methods are applied to independent sequences in the technical appendix in which we also derive a max-SLLN.
+The results are applied to three settings: a max-correlation white noise test; correlation screening under dependence and $k_{n}/n$ $\rightarrow $ $\infty $; and a high dimensional regression parameter test under dependence.

-As next steps, it would be interesting to $(i)$ extend the results to near epoch dependent [NED] arrays which are nested under mixingales, or a spatial setting; $(ii)$ study cross-coordinate dependence further in an attempt to yield general results with applications; $(iii)$ extend the results to high dimensional laws of iterated logarithm under dependence; $(iv)$ extend results to uniform laws in high dimension.
+As next steps, it would be interesting to $(i)$ extend the results to near epoch dependent [NED] arrays which are nested under mixingales, or a spatial setting; $(ii)$ study cross-coordinate dependence further in an attempt to yield general results with applications; $(iii)$ extend the results to high dimensional laws of iterated logarithm under dependence; $(iv)$ extend results to uniform laws in high dimension; $(v)$ resolve difficulties surrounding max-SLLN's for dependent sequences discussed in the technical appendix.
 All such ideas are left for future consideration.

 {{\thesection}. \arabic{equation}}